 Combin is not cloud-based, it works from desktop and has to be launched at least in tray in order to process the scheduled tasks.

 Tip: Create multiple small tasks instead of a couple of big batches to make them progress faster.

 Gradually schedule more tasks each week and the amount of allowed Instagram actions for your account will be increasing.
 Combin will respectively be able to process more tasks hourly and daily.

 Information about the precise number of sent and received follows, likes and comments over different periods of time is displayed within the Statistics tab.

 Note that Combin only counts actions processed through the application.
 Actions performed via other third-party services, as well as via official Instagram mobile application and web version, are not tracked by Combin.

 Hover the cursor over any of the graphics given within either of the sections to get more information and specific numbers related to the account activity flow and audience growth.

 Change the time period for which the data is displayed at the upper right corner of the application window.
 The application shows statistics for the last day, last week, last month and the previous month.

 Open the Profile tab and click on the logout icon located next to your username in the main tab window.

-Note that as soon as you logout of your account, all related information will be irretrievably lost, including contents of Unfollowed, Safe, Black lists, as well as search and task history.
+Note that as soon as you log out of your account, all related information will be irretrievably lost, including contents of the Unfollowed, Safe, Black lists, as well as search and task history.
 Backup account information if needed before logging out.